 Staff are in the process of developing a straw proposal that examines the benefits of assisting municipalities with LED streetlights replacement.
-Specifically, this is in response to the EMP Goal 3.1.7, which is to “revise street lighting tariffs as necessary to incentivize mass adoption of energy efficient initiatives.”
+Specifically, this is in response to EMP Goal 3.1.7, which is to “revise street lighting tariffs as necessary to incentivize mass adoption of energy efficient initiatives.”
 The energy savings and resulting reduction in greenhouse gas emissions that occur when municipalities change over from traditional streetlights to dark sky compliant LED street lights is significant.
 This program would allocate grant funding for municipalities to meet the upfront costs of the changeover.
-This proposed program would be open to all municipalities that contribute to the Societal Benefits Charge (“SBC”).
-However, it would also specifically reserve a portion of its funding for projects in OBC so that these communities can avoid incurring the costs normally associated with an LED streetlight retrofitting project, benefit from the retrofits themselves, and reallocate municipal funding so that such funding can be spent on other initiatives that benefit their constituents.
+It would also specifically reserve a portion of its funding for projects in OBCs so that these communities can avoid incurring the costs normally associated with an LED streetlight retrofitting project, benefit from the retrofits themselves, and reallocate municipal funding so that such funding can be spent on other initiatives that benefit their constituents.
+Staff propose that an additional $5.9 million be provided in the FY23 True-Up Budget to increase the amount of funding available to municipalities through the grant program.
 Over the next few months, Staff will finalize the straw proposal and engage with stakeholders to finalize the details of this program.

+During FY23, BPU will provide a $2.5 million grant to the City of Atlantic City to complete its work in converting all Atlantic City Electric streetlights and some City-owned streetlights to LED.
+The City is currently a BPU grantee for an American Rescue and Recovery Act grant in the amount of $2 million, with a grant period from August 1, 2016 through March 31, 2023, for the design and installation of LED streetlights in the City, under BPU docket numbers QG16050440 and EO09030210.
+As of January 12, 2023 the City has converted around 7,000 streetlights to LED in partnership with Atlantic City Electric Company and Arris Engineering Group, LTD. The additional $2.5 million will enable the City to convert more than 4,000 streetlights to LED; retrofit all lights with sensors to provide automatic notification when the lights are out; create a Geographic Information System (“GIS”) data set of all traffic and crosswalk lights and signals; and form a type of utility to ensure that lights remain working into the future.

 Sustainable Jersey

-The BPU’s Sustainable Jersey contract supports the adoption of energy efficiency throughout the state through their Sustainable Jersey Municipal and Schools Certification Programs and through their hands-on work with municipal governments and school districts.
-Sustainable Jersey assists municipal governments and schools to not only participate directly in energy efficiency programs themselves but to also encourage local residents and businesses to realize the energy and economic benefits that result from energy efficiency programs.
+The BPU’s Sustainable Jersey contract supports the adoption of clean energy throughout the state through their Sustainable Jersey Municipal and Schools Certification Programs and through their hands-on work with municipal governments and school districts.
+Sustainable Jersey assists municipal governments and schools to not only participate directly in clean energy programs themselves but to also encourage local residents and businesses to realize the energy and economic benefits that result from clean energy programs.

-In particular, the BPU’s work with Sustainable Jersey directly tracks with EMP Goal 3.1.2, which is to increase awareness of and access to the NJCEP and its suite of statewide programs.
-In FY23, Sustainable Jersey’s work will continue to increase awareness of and access to the NJCEP EE program offerings, including audits for State and local governments and 501(c)(3) non-profits through the LGEA Program, energy financing through the Energy Savings Improvement Program (“ESIP”), EE incentives for large energy users through the Large Energy Users Program (“LEUP”), and EE incentives for new construction.
-Sustainable Jersey will also provide technical assistance to OBC that have received Community Energy Plan Grants (“CEPG”).
+In particular, the BPU’s work with Sustainable Jersey directly tracks with EMP Goal 3.1.2, which is to increase awareness of and access to utility EE programs, NJCEP and its suite of statewide programs, and other BPU clean energy programs.
+Sustainable Jersey is also providing technical assistance to overburdened municipalities (“OBMs”) that have received grants through the Community Energy Plan Grant (“CEPG”) Program.

-NJIT
+New Jersey Institute of Technology